-With burnout becoming an increasingly prevalent issue in hospitals across the country, here are a few suggestions to keep your nursing career exciting and fresh.
+With nursing burnout reaching epidemic proportions in healthcare workers across the country, here are a few suggestions to keep your nursing career exciting and prevent nursing burnout.

 You just began your dream career.
 You spent hours upon hours studying and memorizing for your exams, and you did it!
 You have rightfully earned your title of Registered Nurse.
 However, now that the graduation party is over and the champagne bottles have been put away, “real life” begins.

-The first day on the job is exciting; you start your shift bright eyed and motivated, dressed in your brand new nursing scrubs.
-You are eager to please and determined to do your best to keep your patients happy and comfortable.
-But, as time goes on you begin to realize that the work is not always that exciting.
+The first day on the job is exciting; you start your shift bright-eyed and motivated.
+Eager to please and determined to do your best to keep your patients happy and comfortable, But, as time goes on, you begin to realize that the work is not always that exciting.
 In fact, sometimes it can be downright draining.
 At times you may even question why you chose this career path, with all the constant demands and stress.
-But deep down, the passion to help other still burns, although it may be buried under layers of exhaustion.
-Wouldn’t it be great if we can keep that excitement alive, and start each day with that same enthusiasm, as if it is the first day on the job?
+Signs of nursing burnout may begin to pop up, like being irritable, exhausted emotionally, or checking out mentally.
+But deep down, the passion for helping others still burns, although it may be buried under layers of exhaustion.
+Wouldn’t it be great if we can keep that excitement alive, avoiding nurse burnout and starting each day with that same enthusiasm, as if it is the first day on the job?

-Here are 5 tips that a new nurse should keep in mind to keep the love burning throughout your nursing career:
+Here are 5 tips that a new nurse should keep in mind to keep the love burning throughout your nursing career and stop nurse burnout:

-Doing the same work day in, day out can sometimes feel monotonous and drain all the joy out of your job.
-Taking a break can let you to rejuvenate and rest up physically and emotionally.
+Doing the same workday in, day out can sometimes feel monotonous and drain all the joy out of your job, seriously impacting your work-life balance as a nurse.
+Taking a break can let you rejuvenate and rest up physically and emotionally.
 Sometimes all you need is a change of scenery to allow you to recharge your batteries and come back to your job refreshed and ready to conquer all your responsibilities with excitement and enthusiasm.